revbayes/revbayes.github.io/tutorials/divrate/modules/env_estimation.md

 ```

 When the analysis is complete, you will have the monitored files in your output directory.
-You can then visualize the rates through time using \R using our package \RevGadgets.
+You can then visualize the rates through time using `R` using our package `RevGadgets`.
-If you don't have the R-package \RevGadgets installed, or if you have trouble with the package, then please read the separate tutorial about the package.
+If you don't have the R-package `RevGadgets` installed, or if you have trouble with the package, then please read the separate tutorial about the package.

 Just start `R` in the main directory for this analysis and then type the following commands:
 ```